 Classic decor reflects Victorian charm in our uniquely boutique hotel - many with fireplaces and private decks.
 Grab a book from the well-stocked Goldtree Library, or sip your morning coffee on our spacious outdoor communal deck.
 Meet the chef in preparation of a delicious breakfast each morning which is served in the McCaffrey Morning Room.

 All of our guest accommodations are uniquely curated with beautiful decor, fabrics, and stunning lighteliers.
 Each room features a wardrobe, a spacious bathroom, LCD TV, and a queen size bed.
 Suites also include a parlor room.
-Select rooms are pet friendly (click here for details on our pet policy).
+Select rooms are pet friendly (Click here to view our pet policy).